7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Melbourne Blocked Drains Plumbers offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining.
+- Melbourne Blocked Drains Plumbers offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining.

 1. Baby wipes